Making Sense of Hospital Price Transparency Data: 2025 Updates & Solutions

 The Centers for Medicare & Medicaid Services (CMS) provides a detailed breakdown of the Hospital Price Transparency Rule, including the latest regulatory updates effective July 1, 2024.
 Similarly, the American Hospital Association (AHA) discusses how hospitals are implementing these new requirements.
 These updates were significant steps forward, but they didn’t entirely solve the challenges of normalizing hospital price data for analysis.

-Ongoing Challenges in Hospital MRF Data Standardization
+Ongoing Challenges in Hospital Pricing Data

 1. Payer Name and Plan Name Inconsistencies